-Mean Girls told the world about Halloween, but totally left out the part that music festivals and all other costume parties are other exception days in the year to, you know… “dress like a total slut.”
+Mean Girls told the world about Halloween, but totally left out the part that music festivals and all other costume parties are other exceptional days in the year.

 Tip 3: Sexy Costumes are an American Thing, Not a Festival Thing

 In America, 75% of festival attendee are half-naked, or in costumes (have you seen photos of EDC?).
 You’d be in for an uncomfortable shock if you were to attend, say, Roskilde in Denmark.
 Even the short shorts and tanks at Stereosonic in Sydney – another beach town with pretty liberal young guns- are moderately conservative in comparison to what some Americans wear to EDM festivals.
 Pack accordingly.

 Looking like an ignorant American tourist.
 You mean Oktoberfest isn’t very German?
 The train drops me off somewhere where I can’t get a cab at 2am?

 You may want to look up some general information about the culture and historical background of a festival, for, say, San Fermin Festival or Oktoberfest.
 Most locals are nice, so don’t be afraid to ask questions – it’s a good way to make new friends.

 Know how you’re going to get to your reserved accommodation before departing for the festival in case your phone dies (or is stolen).
 Save the address and know your route options.